Skip to main content

 Microbiologist observing a Petri dish

-This European infrastructure will include "National Nodes" of each member country, the "Portuguese Node" being the national infrastructure "Pt-mBRCN/MIRRI-PT", integrated in the National Roadmap of Research Infrastructures.
+This European infrastructure will include "National Nodes" from each member country, with the "Portuguese Node" being the "Pt-mBRCN/MIRRI-PT" national infrastructure, integrated into the National Research Infrastructure Roadmap.

-MIRRI-ERIC will be a distributed and certified repository of microorganism collections, aiming to ensure access to a wide range of high-quality biological resources and data, through a database that is easily searchable and interoperable with other databases (e.g. DNA, proteins, metabolites, etc.).
-This European infrastructure also aims to promote the introduction of best practices and a global microbial resources exchange system that strictly complies with all legal procedures and the Nagoya Protocol, facilitating access and use of global genetic resources.
+MIRRI-ERIC will be a distributed and certified repository of microorganism collections, guaranteeing access to a wide range of high-quality biological resources and data through a database that is easily searchable and interoperable with other databases (e.g. DNA, proteins, metabolites, etc.).
+This European infrastructure also aims to promote the introduction of good practices and a global exchange system for microbial resources, which strictly complies with all legal procedures and the Nagoya Protocol, facilitating access to and use of global genetic resources.

-MIRRI-ERIC is a strategic infrastructure in supporting areas of interest to Portugal, namely: health, clinical and translational research; agri-food, forestry and biodiversity; and the sea.
-It will serve as a repository of biodiversity of marine microorganisms and with interest to the agri-food industry, as well as in the area of health, which will allow its use for research and its exploitation for economic purposes, thus stimulating the productive fabric based on biotechnology-based industries.
+MIRRI-ERIC is a strategic infrastructure to support areas of interest to Portugal, namely: health, clinical and translational research; agri-food, forests and biodiversity; and the sea.
+It will serve as a repository for the biodiversity of marine microorganisms of interest to the agri-food industry, as well as in the health sector, which will allow them to be used for research and exploited for economic purposes, thus stimulating the productive fabric based on biotechnology-based industries.